 Rankin and Kelvin) were not created by the 1st century CE.
 However,

-there is sufficient data available to calculate the temperature of Heaven, and to know at least the maximum temperature of Hell.
+there is sufficient data available to estimate the temperature of Heaven, and to know at least the maximum temperature of Hell.

 Heaven's temperature: Isaiah 30:26 states: "Moreover, the

 light of the Moon shall be as the light of the Sun and the light of the Sun

 shall be sevenfold, as the light of seven days."
 One individual